humanWasHere/SPQR/docs/user_documentation/user_documentation.md

 Takes a string name of the recipe to edit (from config file).
 Selets the recipe within the configuration file.

-Example : ```spqr edit -r /path/to/your/recipe.csv -c ../path/to/your/config_file.json -n config_recipe_name```
+Example: ```spqr edit -r /path/to/your/recipe.csv -c ../path/to/your/config_file.json -n config_recipe_name```

 > **_NOTE:_**
 Each change on the recipe will have an impact on the naming of the edited recipe outputed (based on all the recipes in the folder).
 Adding one to the recipe version to differentiate them.
-If given recipe name is `recipe_name.csv` outputed name will be `recipe_name_1.csv`.
+If the given recipe name is `recipe_name.csv` outputed name will be `recipe_name_1.csv`.

 ### Upload

-The upload commands eases the sending process to RCPDirector machine (remote) for layouts or recipes.
+The upload commands ease the sending process to RCPDirector machine (remote) for layouts or recipes.
 This command should be launched by one of the two arguments (`-r` or `-l`).

 > **_NOTE:_**